webysther/jellyfin-sdk-python/README.md

 ### Login

-Let's start with login, most cases you only need do something simple:
+To get started with login, in most cases you only need to do something simple:

 ```python
 import os